 14. Are there any other opportunities to run with a group outside of the formal Tuesday training runs?

-Club runs at other locations include Fishers on Thursdays, downtown Indianapolis on Wednesday evenings, Broad Ripple on Saturday mornings, and Fort Harrison on Sunday mornings.
+Club runs at other locations include downtown Indianapolis on Wednesday evenings, Broad Ripple on Saturday mornings, and Fort Harrison on Sunday mornings.
 Indy Runner group runs also occur on Tuesdays at the same time and place when the training program is not in session.
 See here for the complete details.
 We STRONGLY recommend participating in these other club runs and walks.

 15. Can I get a refund?

 16. Does participation in the Indy Runners Spring Half Marathon Training Program include an entry in the 500 Festival Mini Marathon?